-By the time of the Spaniards' arrival, the Tezulutlán territory was being occupied by the kekchí, Pocomchí, Achí and other groups.
-The conquest of this territory was carried out quite peacefully by the Dominican friars, led be Friar Bartolomé de las Casas.
-During the first colonial years, las verapaces was being run by the Cacique (prince) Don Juan Metalbatz, who managed the province as a governor.
-Such province also included the modern-day departments of Petén, Belice and part of Izabal, besides the moder-day departments of Alta and Vaja Verapaz.
+By the time of the Spaniards' arrival, the Tezulutlan territory was being occupied by the Kekchi, Pocomchi, Achi and other groups.
+The conquest of this territory was carried out quite peacefully by the Dominican friars, led by Friar Bartolome de las Casas.
+During the first colonial years, Las Verapaces was run by the Cacique (prince) Don Juan Metalbatz, who managed the province as a governor.
+Besides the modern-day departments of Alta and Baja Verapaz the departments of Peten, Belice and part of Izabal were also part of this province.

-By the end of the XIX century, both Englishmen and Germans started colonizing the area in order to settle their coffee plantations.
-Agricultural production grew considerably and an the development of cardamom crops began to be encouraged.
-In order to ship the coffee produced in the, region, the Germans built the Verapaz Railroad which reached the lakeside of lake Izabal.
+By the end of the 19th century, both Englishmen and Germans started colonizing the area in order to settle their coffee plantations.
+Agricultural production grew considerably and an the development of cardamom crops was encouraged.
+In order to ship the coffee produced in the region, the Germans built the Verapaz Railroad which reached the lakeside of lake Izabal.

-Cobán has a very climate.
-It is cold and there is a dense fog constantly covering the region, which in the turn causes the continuos so-called “chipi chipi”, a kind of constant an fine-misted rain.
-Cobán, previously know as Tezulutlán has a very steep landscape, with very fertile hills and mountains.
-Most of the funnels formed by the mountains ranges and gorges have no natural way to displace water, therefore end up erodes the landscape.
-Given its changing features and different altitudes and has several climates from the hot climate of Panzós to the cold of Tactic.
+The climate is cold and there is a dense fog constantly covering the region, which causes the continuos so-called “chipi chipi”, a kind of constant fine-misted rain.
+Coban, previously know as Tezulutlan has a very steep landscape, with very fertile hills and mountains.
+The region is characterized by its changing features, different altitudes and several climates from the hot climate of Panzos to the cold of Tactic.

-It's population is of mixed-breeding, eventhough the majority is of Kekchi and Pocomchí origin.
-Its main economic activity is agriculture, which has adapted to the different altitudes and latitudes, for which abundant coffee, corn, tea, cocoa, paper seed cardamom and other crops are obtained.
-Besides its rich agricultural value, other activities such as the commercial, industrial and mining industries, especially that of lead and zinc from the Caquipec mines.
-There are also several oil-digging companies their work in the region.
+Its population is mixed, but the majority is of Kekchi and Pocomchi origin.
+The region’s main economic activity is agriculture, which has adapted to the different altitudes and latitudes and produces mostly coffee, corn, tea, cocoa, paper seed cardamom and other crops.
+Besides agriculture the mining industries and oil drilling industry are of certain importance in this area.

-Cobán has a huge wildlife the lives particularly inside the vast cave system of the area, which makes it an interesting visited by cave explorers.
-One of the most interesting specimens of the plants that grow in the region is the Monja Blanca, the national flower.
-Additionally, its forests severe as a natural habitat for the Quetzal bird.
+Coban’s vast cave system of the area, is not only interesting for international cave explorers, but also provides room to wildlife.
+One of the most interesting specimens of plants growing in the region is the Monja Blanca, the national flower.
+Additionally, its forests serve as a natural habitat for the Quetzal bird.

-Alta Verapaz is a mountainous territory but with no high elevations.
+Alta Verapaz is a mountainous territory with no high elevations.
 It is located at the center of the national territory.
-The department of Alta Verapaz is an unequalled destination of birdwatchers.
+The department of Alta Verapaz is a famous destination among birdwatchers.

 City of Coban